The Café Rouge Oxford

 - Finally, we had an interaction that produced great satisfaction.

 But then I began to consider a couple of simple questions from the business perspective.
 How was it possible to have collaborators so involved?
 What was the underlying policy?
 The first thing we have to notice is the waiter’s proactivity, which means a lot.
 The Oxford Dictionaries define proactive as an adjective “(of a person or action) creating or controlling a situation rather than just responding to it after it has happened”.
 Proactivity is central to the Cooplexity model (Zamora Enciso, 2011), a model of collaboration in complexity for management in times of uncertainty and change.
 Complexity is related to emergent behaviour patterns and human interactions which are complex because of our capacity to make different decisions.
-According to the model, “proactivity oriented to results” and “proactivity oriented to relations” are key factors of the first level or knowledge acquisition.
+According to the model, “proactivity oriented to results” and “proactivity oriented to relations” are critical factors of the first level or knowledge acquisition.
 In both cases, we recognise the activities of the model (data gathering, decision making, control of the objective first and interaction, interchange, relation after) about the waiter’s actions.

 It can’t be just “Emotional Labour”